foolishsailor/geo/README.md

 - show usage in parsing array of DMS gps
 - show how cleans data
 - usage in form
+- each distance function parses inteval type and returns in that type i.e. Nm or M or Km

 ## Installation